2020 Tax Law Updates

 - Alimony and separate maintenance payments are no longer deductible for any divorce or separation agreement executed after December 31, 2018, or for any divorce or separation agreement executed on or before December 31, 2018, and modified after that date.

-- This means that divorce or separation agreements executed or modified after December 31, 2018 providing alimony will have different tax consequences.
+- This means that divorce or separation agreements executed or modified after Dec 31, 2018 providing alimony will have different tax consequences.
 The alimony payments will not be deductible for the spouse who makes alimony payments and they will not be included in the income of the receiving spouse.

 - The deduction for moving expenses is suspended.
 During the suspension, no deduction includes the use of an automobile as part of a move.